TimBoeh/LittleHelperPythonScripts/README.md

 <img src="https://github.com/TimBoeh/LittleHelperPythonScripts/blob/main/figs/rename_files_screenshot.png" width="600">

-Afterwards run `source ~/.bachrc` and you can use the tool everywhere you need to.
 ## 2. Rename sample names *only* in fasta files
 This little tool does one thing: it checks the sample names in all `.fasta` files in the current directory for the first space, and removes everything after that as well as the space itself.
 The modified files are stored in a newly created subfolder called **cleanedSampNames`**.
 Always double check the output to make sure the data itself is not corrupted.